pablebe/gensvs_eval/README.md

 ## 02_subjective_evaluation
-This folder contains the DMOS data collected with a degredation category rating. \n It also contains code to analyze the listening test results.
+This folder contains the DMOS data collected with a degradation category rating. \n It also contains code to analyze the listening test results.
-This folder contains the DMOS data collected with a degredation category rating. \n It also contains code to analyze the listening test results.
+This folder contains the DMOS data collected with a degradation category rating. \n It also contains code to analyze the listening test results.

 ## 03_correlation_analysis